Hart Family Fund for Small Towns: Guidelines & Eligibility

 National Trust grants staff can provide helpful guidance for the application process if you have questions.
 If you have specific questions about your project's eligibility, please contact our grants staff.

-Click here to fill out an application for the Hart Family Fund for Small Towns.
-(Please note: you will be taken to our grants application system where you will need to create a user profile for your organization or login with existing credentials.
-This is a separate login than your National Trust login.)
+You will be taken to the National Trust grants application system where you will need to create a user profile for your organization.
+If your organization has applied for a grant previously, you will sign into your existing organization profile.
 If you have questions, please email us.

 Please add firstname.lastname@example.org to your address book to ensure you receive email communications sent from our grants application system about your application.